WebReflection/poo/README.md

 Alternative Parsing Code
 ------------------------
 The advantage of `poo.js` superable is that if there is a tool able to parse JavaScript, it's actually not that difficult to address these `super()` calls via static analysis and put instead the formal prototype method call.
-This is waht *TypeScript* is doing already and I am really thinking to hook in TypeScript in order to make the transformation easy for production code where extreme performance might matter over these `caller`s trap.
+This is what *TypeScript* is doing already and I am really thinking to hook in TypeScript in order to make the transformation easy for production code where extreme performance might matter over these `caller`s traps.

 Stay tuned, this might be easier than I think :-)